mqless/mqless/README.md

 ## Why

 The current model of serverless is stateless one.
 However, real world applications are not always stateless.
-Actor model fits serverless nicely, you benefit the serverless part but also benefit statefull part, on AWS Lambda.
+Actor model fits serverless nicely, you benefit the serverless part but also benefit stateful part, on AWS Lambda.

 ## How it works